wl0182/Restaurant-Ordering-System/docs/episode-01-building-models.md

     private String role; // e.g., waiter, chef, manager }
 ```
-Explanation:
+#### Explanation:
-- Simple entity without relations; useful for validating registrations and staff lists.
+- Purpose of the class: `Staff` lists valid employees; useful for validating registrations, linking orders to staff, and reporting.
+- `id`: primary key for the staff row; `@Id` marks it; `@GeneratedValue(strategy = GenerationType.IDENTITY)` relies on the DB’s auto-increment.
+- `firstName`: given name for display and search; consider `@NotBlank` to avoid empty values.
+- `lastName`: family name; similarly protect with `@NotBlank` if required.
+- `email`: contact address; add `@Email` to validate and a unique index to prevent duplicates if it’s used as a key.
+- `employeeId`: organization-specific identifier; consider `@Column(unique = true)` to enforce uniqueness at the database level.
+- `role`: operational role such as waiter/chef/manager; if you use it for authorization, prefer an enum to keep values constrained.
+- Class-level: `@Entity` for persistence and Lombok for boilerplate.

 ---

-### Step 9) Naming, validation, and migrations (hygiene)
+### 9. Naming, validation, and migrations
-- Prefer EnumType.STRING for enums; avoid ORDINAL.
-- Add **@NotBlank**/**@Positive** where business rules require it.
+Tips:
+- Enums: prefer `EnumType.STRING` so names are stored, not fragile ordinal numbers.
+- Validation: add `@NotBlank`, `@Positive`, and `@Email` to fail fast on bad input, both at the API layer and before persistence.
-- Keep table/column names consistent (snake_case in DB).
+- Naming: keep table/column names consistent (snake_case in DB).
+It simplifies queries and migrations.
-- Use Flyway/Liquibase for schema and seed data in production instead of ddl-auto.
+- Migrations: in production, manage schema with Flyway/Liquibase instead of `ddl-auto` so every change is traceable.
+- Defaults: when a field needs a default, set it in your migration scripts and mirror it in code for clarity.

 ---

 ## Cheat sheet (annotations used — quick definitions)

 - **@Entity**: Marks a class as a JPA entity managed by the persistence context and mapped to a database table.
 - **@Table**: Customizes table metadata (name, schema, indexes, unique constraints).
 Defaults to the entity name if omitted.